Gene therapy: Deaths

-Three patients' deaths have been reported in gene therapy trials, putting the field under close scrutiny.
+Four patients' deaths have been reported in gene therapy trials, putting the field under close scrutiny.
 The first was that of Jesse Gelsinger, who died in 1999, because of immune rejection response.
 One X-SCID patient died of leukemia in 2003.
 In 2007, a rheumatoid arthritis patient died from an infection; the subsequent investigation concluded that the death was not related to gene therapy.

+In 2025, Zilong Qiu and his team at the Shanghai Jiao Tong University School of Medicine, treated a six-year-old girl at Xinhua Hospital in Shanghai for Snijders Blok–Campeau syndrome.
+It was subsequently discovered that a year before, Qiu used engineered viruses to carry the corrected gene into the spinal fluid.
+The girl developed a severe immune reaction, thrombotic microangiopathy, caused by the gene therapy and died a week after the treatment..
+In August of that same year, a boy in China under experimental treatment for Duchenne muscular dystrophy died as a result of the therapy.

 Regulations

 Regulations covering genetic modification are part of general guidelines about human-involved biomedical research.
 There are no international treaties which are legally binding in this area, but there are recommendations for national laws from various bodies.

 The Helsinki Declaration (Ethical Principles for Medical Research Involving Human Subjects) was amended by the World Medical Association's General Assembly in 2008.
 This document provides principles physicians and researchers must consider when involving humans as research subjects.
 The Statement on Gene Therapy Research initiated by the Human Genome Organization (HUGO) in 2001, provides a legal baseline for all countries.
 HUGO's document emphasizes human freedom and adherence to human rights, and offers recommendations for somatic gene therapy, including the importance of recognizing public concerns about such research.